ArnaudLoos/HomeAssistant-Presentation/README.md

 #### [Floorplan](https://community.home-assistant.io/c/third-party/floorplan)
 Floorplan is a custom integration which allows you to show a floorplan of your home and overlay device control over top.
+It is very customizable.

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/floorplan1.jpg" width="500">